learn-co-curriculum/dsc-pca-introduction/README.md

 ## Summary

 In this section, you'll explore PCA in depth using scikit-learn, and coding your own version from scratch using NumPy.
-Throughout, keep in mind use cases for PCA such as the curse of dimensionality.
+Throughout this section, keep in mind use cases for PCA such as the curse of dimensionality.